PedroOndh/imagine-your-data/content/blog/2020-04-15-using-real-life-pictures-into-data-visualisations.md

 date: 2019-07-30T13:45:00.000Z
 image: /cms_media/product-viz.jpg
 author: joseg@empathy.co
-tags: [Viz,Search,analytics data,data,data viz, Search Engine,search result,Data visualisation,Data visualization,infographics,analytics,ecommerce,Seasonal Keywords]
+tags:
+  - Viz
+  - Search
+  - analytics data
+  - data
+  - data viz
+  - Search Engine
+  - search result
+  - Data visualisation
+  - Data visualization
+  - infographics
+  - analytics
+  - ecommerce
+  - Seasonal Keywords
 categories:
   - Data Visualizations
+typology: Bubbles
 ---
 The world of data visualisations has been evolving heavily during the last years.
-We have reached a point where it is so difficult to find a unique angle that hasn’t been treated yet.
+We have reached a point where it is so difficult to find a <a href="https://google.com" target="_self">unique angle</a> that hasn’t been treated yet.

 That said, there is still a chunk within visualisations design that has not been so exploited.
 That is the incursion of pictures and real-life images into data visualisations.
 Of course, everything depends on the kind of data we want to expose and the audience to reach out but there is always a good reason for considering the possibility of using real images to make a visualisation more expressive and emotional.

 ### MAKE A VISUALISATION DESIGN MORE ATTRACTIVE

 With real shapes and images, a visualisation can be more accessible, get more attention and even become a way of art.